c23tan/c23tan_sidequest_w2/README.md

 ---

 ## GenAI

-The code was written by Dr. Karen Cochrane but she used GenAI to write the comments.
+This code was written by GenAI.
+Minor tweaks and bugs were fixed by Caitlyn Tan during playtesting.
 ---